UrbanWarlockGames/nakama/abilities.md

 ### Alterations

 **Alterations** are general upgrades available to all Abilities.
-They improve values an Power already has, but they do not create new functions.
-If an Power lacks a value, the relevant Alteration cannot be purchased unless an Interaction or Ability first grants that value.
+They improve values a Power already has, but they do not create new functions.
+If a Power lacks a value, the relevant Alteration cannot be purchased unless an Interaction or Ability first grants that value.

 Altering the **Area** of your Ability costs 3 PP per additional +1 meter to its radius.
 Most Effects start with a 1x1 Area of Effect, affecting only a single Target.